manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

     ![Specify host or cluster](./images/em-target-009-specify-host.png " ")

-	Oracle EM provides options to add discovery hints to customize the discovery process.
+	Oracle Enterprise Manager provides options to add discovery hints to customize the discovery process.
 For this task, ignore this field and click **Next** to proceed.
-	The window displays a progress bar indicating target discovery as Oracle EM searches for targets on your host.
+	The window displays a progress bar indicating target discovery as EM searches for targets on your host.

 1. The Results page displays all Oracle Databases, including CDBs, PDBs, and listeners discovered on the selected host.
 The values may differ depending on the system you are using.